KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/docs/ws4-events/1clickhandler.md

 1. Let's make sure we registered the listener correctly.
 Place your cursor between the opening and closing curly brace and press `Enter`.
 Add `console.log('click');`.

-1. In Chrome, click on part of the web page that has displays the array elements.
-This is sneaky-- there's no button here!
+1. In Chrome, click on part of the web page that displays the array elements.
 Do you see anything in your console?
    {% hint style='tip' %}
 Mentors are here to help!
 Feel free to grab a mentor if you don't see any output in the console.
+   {% endhint %}

+      {% hint style="tip" %}
+This is sneaky-- there's no button here!
+Unexpected interaction or surprises in an application are known as "Easter eggs".
    {% endhint %}

 1. Remove the `console.log('click');` now that we've verified event registration.